Night Mail (advert): Production

+returning at night on the six forty-two.

 The advert then ends with a shot of disembarking passengers, and a title card with the slogan "Britain's Railway".

 Release

 The advert premiered in the UK at 9pm on Christmas Day 1988.
 It became apparent that the 2½ minute running time (as well as being expensive to air) limited the amount of showings it could receive, so an abridged 90 second version was later released.